goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

   $ paster create -t bluebream sampleproject namespace_package=mycompany

-If you provide an option from command line, it will be prompted by the wizard.
+If you provide an option from the command line, it will not be prompted by the wizard.
 The other variables are give below, you may be give the values from command line, if required:

 - ``interpreter`` -- Name of custom Python interpreter